 Three Springs High School is an innovative school for ninth-twelfth grade students.
-Our mission is to provide a safe, supportive, and rigorous learning environment for ALL students through the development of successful habits in order to become positively contributing members of society.
+Our mission is to provide a safe, supportive, and rigorous learning environment for ALL students by developing successful habits to become positively contributing members of society.
 TSHS is a Summit Learning school.
 Summit Learning is a research-based approach to education designed to drive student engagement, meaningful learning, and strong student-teacher relationships that prepare students for life beyond the classroom.
 We offer a personalized approach to teaching and learning.

 We operate under the authority of the State of Washington and the laws pursuant to an alternative learning experience (WAC 392-121-182).
 Three Springs High School was founded on the principle that not all students thrive in a large, comprehensive high school environment.

-- Strong relationships; with less than 100 students, students will have the same teachers for several subjects over time.
+- Strong relationships: with less than 120 students, students will have the same teachers for several subjects over time.
 This promotes a strong community where students know teachers and teachers know students.
 We are committed to knowing our students and supporting their needs.

-- Longer, intensely focused classes; students take three classes per day which allows students more time with teachers, time to work on projects in class, and a deeper understanding of material.
-TSHS students are encouraged by teachers to approach assignments and projects in creative ways focusing on the learning styles of individual students.
+- Longer, intensely focused classes; students take three classes per day, which allows students more time with teachers, time to work on projects in class, and a deeper understanding of the material.
+TSHS students are encouraged by teachers to approach assignments and projects creatively, focusing on individual students' learning styles.
+Students complete all requirements for graduation.

-- Free Climb; each student participates in Free Climb class daily.
-This class provides student with the opportunity to plan and prioritize their learning based on their individual goals.
-Students move at their own pace and receive support and intervention from their teachers, mentor, and peers.
+- Anchor Time: each student participates in Anchor Time on Mondays and Wednesdays.
+This class allows students to plan and prioritize their learning based on their individual goals.
+Students receive support and intervention from their teachers, mentor, and peers.